 Turkish Airlines has efficient and direct flights connecting from several US cities into Istanbul; we’ll send flight suggestions later.
 We’ll meet our guide in Istanbul, and spend two days seeing famous sights such as the exquisite Blue Mosque, right.
 The huge edifice was started in 1609 and finished only 7 years later.
 Six minarets surround the impressive mosque and the inside is covered in blue Turkish tiles, giving it the name Blue Mosque.
 Our pretty hotel is located in the heart of historic Istanbul, two blocks from world-famous architectural and cultural treasures.

-We’ll also visit the nearby Hagia (Aya) Sophia, and learn its complex story as the superb building was changed from church to mosque to museum, and most recently back to a mosque.
+We’ll also visit the nearby Aya Sophia building, and learn its complex story as the superb structure was changed from church to mosque to museum, and most recently back to a mosque.

 The Grand Bazaar is within easy walking distance to the hotel so we’ll familiarize ourselves with the easy pedestrian route to that shopping mecca of art, rugs, textiles, scarves, and jewelry!
 Our hotel has an excellent restaurant and several others are nearby, serving delicious typical dishes.